 This is what came up when I entered ‘knitting tips.’

-Then sort the content by ‘Most shares.’
-I also set it to show content that has been posted in the past six months.
+Then sort the content types by ‘Most shares.’
+I also set it to show content types that have been posted in the past six months.

-Now you have a sense of the topics that tend to get a lot of shares.
+Now you have a sense of the topics that tend to get a lot of social media shares.